[This text has been gently modified for readability]

 KF: Just one.

 SF: Well I’m going to cheat a bit, I’ve got two, but they’re related.
 So here’s the first one.
 I think the first one is really about authenticity, and being authentic.
 This isn’t anything new or Earth-shattering.
-What I see is the message is just not truly expressing personality/spirit of what that person’s trying to offer, that product or that service.
-So, it’s important that that comes through, and it comes through verbal messaging, through visual communication design… any type of touch point.
+What I see is the message is just not truly expressing the personality/spirit of what that person’s trying to offer, that product, or that service.
+So, that must come through, and it comes through verbal messaging, through visual communication design… any type of touchpoint.
 That message needs to be clear.

 We lost that understanding of how authentic our messages need to be.